 skills that they have required.
 There are also many companies that hire retired military personnel for

 private contracts overseas that pay great amounts of money.
 For a listing of government jobs that have

 hiring priority for military personnel, visit usajobs.gov.
-You can also visit Civilian Employment for a list of

 This article was written by Paul Sawyer who writes about career and job search advice for those retiring from